 The Job Accounting Links page provides links that enable you to browse, download, clear, or disable job accounting records.
-For complete information on CentreWare IS job accounting, including clearing job information, downloading job information to a file, and job accounting file formats, click the Help button in CentreWare IS to view the CentreWare IS Online Help.
+For more information on job accounting, click the Help button in CentreWare IS to see the CentreWare IS Online Help.

 To Enable or Disable Job Accounting